C-prabha/JustEat/README.md

 2. MySQL: A relational database management system (RDBMS) used for storing and retrieving data.
 In this code, it's likely used to interact with a MySQL database.

 # Git:
-While not explicitly shown in the provided code, version control systems like Git are often used for tracking changes in code, collaborating and managing project versions.
+Version control systems like Git are often used for tracking changes in code, collaborating with others and managing project versions.